FLORIDA MERMAID RUM

 Unfortunately for rum aficionados, drinking too much alcohol of any kind — including rum — can damage your liver, as noted by registered dietitian Laura Krebs-Holm.
 “Chronic excessive drinking can lead to alcoholism, fatty liver disease, and cirrhosis,” she told The List.

 Alcohol is a source of empty calories in the diet.
-Meaning it adds to your daily calorie intake but doesn’t provide any real nutrition.
+It adds to your daily calorie intake but lacks natural nutrition.
 Some argue that small amounts of alcohol can have health benefits, like heart health, but the research does not show that alcohol benefits weight loss or fat loss in particular.

 Rum is distilled from molasses or sugar cane.
 All rums start as 100% clear spirits; some are aged in barrels.
 Aging turns the rum golden, amber, or very dark.